bassq/MyKeyboard/README.md

 # MyKeyboard

-an android soft keyboard for Vim and Busybox sh. this is an etude. **not usable** now.
+an android soft keyboard for Vim and Busybox sh. menu key (button) does nothing now.

-* QWERTY layout soft keyboard (for tablets).
+* QWERTY layout soft keyboard.
 * requires android 4.1.2 or more.
 * making with Android Studio 2.2.2.

-do not use in ordinary text editor, because this keyboard sends raw control characters to edit field.
+do not use in ordinary text editor. because this keyboard sends raw control characters to edit field.

 i want to implement flick shift and flick ctrl,